This post may contain affiliate links, please see our policy for details.

-Now that we discussed the issues I faced in the bedroom, umm…I’m talking about our mismatched bedside lamps, I thought I’d move into the living room.
-We recently got a new couch and I wanted to share a few shopping and buying tips I’ve learned after buying several sofas over the years.
+We recently bought a new sofa for our small living room and I wanted to share a few shopping and buying tips I’ve learned after making several bad sofa buys over the years.

 We never had any intention of buying a new sofa when we moved to North Carolina but once we moved into the new house and placed our furniture in our small, awkward living room, it became apparent that the sofa would have to go.